Central Michigan University Digital Collections convert from CONTENTdm to Veridian

 While the conversion of CONTENTdm data to METS/ALTO was in progress, Veridian engineers worked with CMU on the user interface and feature customization of the four Veridian software instances.
 The overall process (including data conversion) took approximately 10 months, and all four Veridian instances went live in early 2017.

 According to the CMU staff involved in the project the conversion to Veridian was “surprisingly painless”, and things moved much faster than they had expected.
-Something they found very positive in working with Veridian was the level of empathy that the Veridian engineers showed towards the challenges they faced in making such a significant change.
-The Veridian engineers were able to cope with CMU’s tempo, and were extremely understanding throughout the entire conversion process.
+Something they found very positive when working with Veridian was the level of empathy that the Veridian engineers showed towards the challenges they faced in making such a significant change.
+The Veridian engineers were able to cope with CMU’s pace, and were extremely understanding throughout the entire conversion process.

 The Improvements After Converting to Veridian

 All four instances were launched in early 2017 and have received positive feedback from users and other Michigan libraries.
 It has been a great experience for both CMU and Veridian.
 The upgrade to Veridian has brought a number of improvements to the CMU collections, including:

 Veridian has improved the user experience in many ways.
 For instance, Veridian’s search result snippets (see image below) give users a small paragraph around the matched query to help them quickly determine the relevance of the matched records, making the content of the collections significantly more discoverable.

 Veridian also has many user-oriented features to make the collections more useful and interesting, and to encourage users to engage more with the collections, their content, and CMU.
 For example “My account” (see image below) allows researchers to create their own collection of records and share it with others.
 Veridian’s “User Text Correction” feature, as well as comments and tags, encourages users to help improve the content of the collections, which has been shown to considerably increase the amount of time many users spend using the site.